-While we’re all about giving kids the freedom to enjoy sweets and treats at PBJs, I didn’t think that his first birthday was the time to give him a sugar overdose.
+While we’re all about giving kids the freedom to enjoy sweets and treats, I didn’t think that his first birthday was the time to give him a sugar overdose.
 Especially with all of the other excitement and stimuli that day!

 Instead of making the day a total sugar bomb, I decided to make my own smash cake using many of the same ingredients he’s used to, and enjoys, on a regular basis.

 For instance, bananas, strawberries, cashews, dates, and non-dairy milk are things that Caleb eats often and enjoys.
 As it turns out, they also make a really nice contribution to baby’s first birthday cake.